Southern India: Birding and Wildlife of the Western Ghats

 Day 15: Ramanagara Ramadevarabetta Vulture Sanctuary to Bangalore

 After breakfast we wil begin our journey northeast to Bangalore.
-On the way, we will make a stop at the Ramanagara Ramadevarabetta Vulture Sanctuary, where three species of endangered vultures occur, Egyptian, White-backed and Indian Vultures all occur.
+On the way, we will make a stop at the Ramanagara Ramadevarabetta Vulture Sanctuary, where three species of endangered vultures occur, Egyptian, White-rumped, and Indian Vultures all occur.
 Regional specialties like White-cheeked Barbet and Yellow-throated Bulbul are there too, along with a host of other birds including Oriental Honey-Buzzard, Coppermith Barbet, Small Minivet, Rufous Treepie, and Purple Sunbird.
 By late afternoon, we will arrive in Bangalore, where you can take flights out either late at night or the following day.

 Day 16: Departure from Bangalore